k-box/k-search-client-php/readme.md

 ### PHP 5.2

-If you need to use the Boilerplate on PHP version below the 5.3, at now, you have to perform some basic tasks on an environment with PHP 5.3 and then use the fallback autoloader.
+If you need to use the Boilerplate on PHP version below the 5.3 you can follow two paths:

-First you have to create a build of the Adapter Boilerplate on a system with PHP >= 5.3 running
+1. Building the Boilerplate as a standalone library.
+2. Create a composer project, on a machine that have PHP >= 5.3, that requires the Boilerplate and then distribute the build.

+**Please note that both strategies requires a system with PHP >=5.3 and composer to be used for building the Boilerplate dependencies.**

+#### Solution 1

+For the **solution 1** you can download the Boilerplate (v0.3.11 or above) from http://repo.klink.dyndns.ws/#!/boilerplate

+Next you have to uncompress the file, for example in a folder named `adapter`.
+You can now launch a Terminal/Shell in that directory and launch the composer install

 	composer install --prefer-dist --no-dev